OpenForgeProject/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 - Avoid global variables
 - Use functions to encapsulate code
 - Test your code thoroughly before submitting
+- Add Description to functions and describe parameters

 ## Code Review Process
 - Submit your pull request for review